 Once there was a great gathering from all parts of the country, the different tribes rolling up to witness a grand new corrobboree that the Ipswich tribe had brought… Altogether there were some seven hundred blacks, and they were camped in this wise: The Brisbane, Stradbroke Island, and all from the Logan up to Brisbane had their camp at Green Hills (overlooking Roma Street Station…), the Ipswich, Rosewood and Wivenhoe tribes were on Petrie Terrace, where the barracks are and the Northern tribes camped on a site of the present Normanby Hotel.

 While there were the occasional clashes with the local Aboriginal people, in general the convict era was rather peaceful as the colony was limited to the penal settlement.
 When the settlers started to arrive during the 1840s and 1850s, we can start talking about a war.
 The Aboriginal people were time and time again pushed away from their land and they obviously resisted this but they didn’t have any chance against the guns of the settlers and the Native Police.
 While the Aboriginal people were officially subjects of the Crown, they had no rights and the British Law was always used against them.
-While some 1500 settlers were killed in this war, the Aboriginal casualties are estimated to be around 65.000.
+While some 1500 settlers were killed in this war, the Aboriginal casualties among the approximate 200 Queensland tribes are estimated to be around 65.000.

 The above mentioned Ningy Ningy were also the people that were subject to the first of many massacres of Aboriginal people in Queensland.
 Sadly, many of these massacres were undertaking by the Native Police under the command of British officers, most of the native policemen were recruited in NSW.
 They often went on their expeditions with the aim to kill.
 There is also the case of the execution of two Aboriginal men, who were hanged from the windmill.
 Now close to 200 year later we still need the Black Lives Matter campaign to address these and many other unforgivable murders.